project-rainstorm/rainstorm/services/README.md

 This file is the heart of the service.
 It tells docker everything it needs to download, configure and run the service on the device.

 We use ARM-based images only at this time.
+Only choose image repositories that are popular and well maintained.

 ### `service.json`

-This file is used to store arbitrary data about the service.
-Examples include, the name, description, helpful links, and most importantly, user-defined variables.

-The back-end uses this file like a database in order to read and store user-defined variables.
-The backend uses this file as the "source of truth" when it generates the `.env` file

 The contents of this file are passed to the front-end as `settings` JSON and used to render information and form fields for the user-defined variables.

+This file is tracked in git so do not use it like a database.
+This file is only meant to be read by the application.
+It is never to be written to.

 ### `.env`

-This file stores environment variables that are derived from the user-defined variables kept in `service.json`.
+This file stores environment variables that are automatically applied to the `docker-compose.yml` file.

-This file is automatically consumed by docker-compose when the command is run.

-It is regenerated each time a user-defined variable changes for the service.

-The `.env` file is only needed if the service has user-defined variables.
+Each user-defined variable is stored in the .env file.
+Other variables may be inserted if they are needed for docker.

+This file is not tracked by git.
+The contents of your `.env` file are specific to your configuration.

 # Adding a Service